 Domperidone (also called motilium) is a medication that is used to treat stomach disorders and prevent nausea and vomiting.
 One of its side effects is that, in some lactating women, it increases the amount of breast milk they produce.

-In a 2010 study of mothers of premature infants who had experienced “lactation failure,” the women who took it saw in average breast milk volume increase of 267% compared to 18% for the group that took a placebo.
+The effectiveness of domperidone was examined in a 2010 study of mothers of premature infants who had experienced “lactation failure.”
+In this study, the women who took domperidone saw in average breast milk volume increase of 267% compared to 18% for the group that took a placebo.

 How does domperidone increase milk supply?